psychemedia/island-storynotes/elder-puckaster.md

 Where do you think he took him to?
 To the very place where the grass was so smooth and soft, and where the fairy rings were always seen.

-" Gracious me! " said John Kann. " You are not going to build here!
+"Gracious me!" said John Kann.
+"You are not going to build here!
 Are you not afraid of Puck's little star ?
-By St. Radegund you are making a fool of me! " `[St. Radegund appears to have been the patroness saint of Whitewell.
+By St. Radegund you are making a fool of me!" `[St. Radegund appears to have been the patroness saint of Whitewell.
 There was anciently a chapel dedicated to her there.]`

 "I'm not making a fool of you at all," said he; "but, the fact is, now that I am going to be married, I must get a house of my own to live in; besides, this would be a nice healthy place for the children when they come."